Trains to DurhamGet the cheapest fares to Durham with our split ticket search

 "If you have never been to Durham before, go there at once.
 Take my car, it’s wonderful."
 Bill Bryson

-Durham is known as a cathedral city, featuring a fine Norman castle that lies along the loop of the River Wear and dates back to the year 1073.
+Durham is known as a cathedral city, featuring a fine Norman castle that lies along the River Wear loop and dates back to the year 1073.
 Nowadays, it is a college of Durham University.
 Surrounding the castle is a cobweb of hilly cobblestone streets, filled with university students going about their daily life.

 Tip 1: Save money with advance tickets.

 You can book cheap train tickets to Durham on journeys booked up to 12 weeks before the date of travel.
 Ensure you get these lower-priced fares by buying early, they are in high demand and sell out fast.
 Advance tickets are available up to an hour before departure, but they usually sell out before then.

 Tip 2: Don't pay booking fees.

-Other retailers may charge you a booking fee on every train ticket you book.
+Other retailers may charge you a booking fee for every train ticket you book.
 With us, we will only charge if we split your ticket, deducting 10% of the savings you make.
 If you don't find a split, then there won't be a fee.

 When you arrive at Durham by train, you can admire the city’s breathtaking views at the end of the journey.
-Trains run on the East Coast Main Line coming from London Kings Cross Station, York, Leeds and Peterborough.
+Trains run on the East Coast Main Line from London Kings Cross Station, York, Leeds and Peterborough.
 Durham train station is only a short walk away from the centre, and there is a bus connection to the cathedral.

 Tip 3: Use delay repay

 The heart of Durham is pretty small, with some narrow roads that are pedestrian-friendly.
 Durham Cathedral and Durham Castle are included in the UNESCO World Heritage Sites, dating back to 1073.

-Travelling during busy periods can often cost the most with cheap train tickets typically found for travel on weekdays during off-peak hours.
+During busy periods, travelling can often cost the most with cheap train tickets typically found for travel on weekdays during off-peak hours.